-Odoo vs. Sage
+Odoo vs Sage

 There are several moving components to a business and how well these components work together determine the efficiency of the company – and ultimately its success.
-Much like those moving parts, there are a plethora of business management softwares on the market.
+Much like those moving parts, there are a plethora of business management software on the market.
 Business management is key to business success, because it allows you to measure, track and manage those components.
 It also provides integrated management of main business processes, with the sole purpose to improve or increase organizational efficiency.
-So where does Odoo vs. Sage fall on the broad spectrum of ERPs?
+So where does Odoo vs Sage fall on the broad spectrum of ERPs?

 Let’s take a look at them individually before comparing their similarities and differences.